 With such a wide range of OneNote alternatives, it’s hard to realize what mobile, desktop, or web application will fit you best.
 Here’s a quick wrap-up of the top contenders and what functions they’re most suitable for:

-- Nimbus Note — a perfect notebook solution for both remote working teams and personal use.
+- Nimbus Note — a perfect alternative for both remote working teams and personal use.
 Being a part of the Nimbus Platform™, it offers great collaborative features to simplify and improve project management.
 It’s got way more features than Onenote does and offers fair pricing;

 - Notion — minimalistic in terms of design yet overcomplicated in terms of functionality.
-You can use it for team projects and detailed planning;
+You can use it for creating notes, team projects and detailed planning;

 - Evernote — a simplistic old-school note-taking app.
 Very similar to your paper notebook online;

-- Apple Notes — a perfect native iOS app for quick notes and checklists;
+- Apple Notes — a perfect native iOS alternative for quick notes and checklists;

 - Simplenote — a simple notebook app to use on the go for personal matters and ideas;